espinetandreu/Financial-Mathematics/README.md

 ---

-Thank you for exploring my financial engineering portfolio!
+Thank you for exploring my financial mathematics portfolio!
 If you have any questions or feedback, don't hesitate to [reach out](mailto:espinetandreu@gmail.com).